MikaelMayer/hyde-build-tool/README.md

 In a blank folder, we'll create the following structure.

-    src/a.md
     hydefile
+    a.md
     b.html

-In `src/a.txt`, write the following content:
+In `a.txt`, write the following content:

     # Hello [world](https://en.wikipedia.org/wiki/World)[^world]
     This is *a.md*.